MarkPflug/Sylvan/docs/Sylvan.Data.md

 This type provides a general purpose data binder that binds a `DbDataReader` to strongly-typed objects.
-The data binder uses the schema (`GetColumnSchema`/`GetSchemaTable`) of the data reader to produce a near-optimimally efficient binder; the performance is essentially equivalent to a hand-written binder.
+The data binder uses the schema (`GetColumnSchema`/`GetSchemaTable`) of the data reader to produce a near-optimally efficient binder; the performance is essentially equivalent to a hand-written binder.

 primitives